awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Default:* No IAM roles are associated with the Redshift Serverless Namespace

 List of IAM Roles attached to the Redshift Serverless Namespace.

+This list of Roles must also contain the `defaultIamRole`.

 ---